 Creating a family-friendly Italy itinerary

 There is so much to see, and so many things to do in Italy!
-Even after a month here, we feel like we’ve only experienced just the tip of the iceberg that is Italy and Italian culture.
+We tried to hit up as many spots as possible mentioned in our Rick Steve’s Italy guide book.
+But even after a month, we feel like we’ve only experienced just the tip of the iceberg that is Italy and Italian culture.
 We spent most of our time in northern Italy, and didn’t even get to go further south than Rome.

 The following Italy itinerary is not quite the trip that we took (though we did visit every single city listed here).
 But it is a good itinerary for families who are planning a trip to Italy, but who don’t have a month to spare for vacation.
 The itinerary does not include the number of days it takes to travel to and from Italy, however, it does take into account travel days between cities within Italy.
 Plan for at least 14 days to complete the full itinerary.